What We Do

 Building a love of literacy is important to us.
 Our Read-a-Thon and Book Fairs raise money for the PS 111 library and in-class libraries, and result in hundreds of new books being enjoyed at home by our children.

-PS 111 is named after a newspaper publisher, and yet we don't have a school newspaper!
+PS 111 is named after a newspaper publisher, and yet we didn't have a school newspaper.
+That's now been remedied, and, as of March 2025, the PS 111 Times ("All the news that's fit to hoot!") is active!

-A school newspaper, run by PS 111 volunteers and our students, will help address the communication issues at the school, while also teaching students about the importance of small local newspapers.
+Our school newspaper, run by PS 111 volunteers and students, helps build school spirit and community, addresses communication issues at the school, and teachers our students about the importance of small local newspapers.

 School Website 🌐